H4drian/OrchiDB/UPDATES.md

 # 4.1.0
-- added new function `has(docName: string)` that checks if a document exists inside of the collection
+- Added new function `has(docName: string)` that checks if a document exists inside of the collection
-- added UPDATES.md to log updates
+- Added UPDATES.md to log updates

 # 4.1.1
 - Removed uneeded replit files